First search for exclusive diphoton production at high mass with tagged protons in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Abstract

-A preselection of events requires each photon to have $\pt>75\GeV$ to ensure a fully efficient trigger, $\abs{\eta}<2.5$ with a veto on the ECAL barrel-endcap transition region ($1.4442 < \abs{\eta} < 1.5660$), and $\mgg > 350\GeV$.
-The minimum diphoton mass corresponds to the minimum measurable proton momentum loss detectable by the CT-PPS.
 For events passing the preselection criteria, an elastic selection region is constructed based on the expected back-to-back emission in the transverse plane of two final-state photons from exclusive elastic processes.
 The diphoton acoplanarity $a\equiv 1-\abs{\Delta\phi_{\PGg\PGg}/\pi}$, where $\Delta\phi_{\PGg\PGg}$ is the azimuthal separation of the two photons, is then used as a discriminating variable, and diphoton candidates are selected with $a < 0.005$.
 To isolate photons in the ECAL, a lower threshold of 0.94 is set on the $\RNINE$ variable, computed as the ratio between the energy in a $3{\times}3$ area of crystals to the energy in a $5{\times}5$ area of crystals, centered on the most energetic crystal of the photon energy deposit \cite{Khachatryan:2015iwa}.
-In addition to the criteria from the elastic selection, a tighter selection region is considered requiring $\xigg$ to be within the CT-PPS proton $\xi$ acceptance, where $\xigg = (\pt^{\PGg}\re^{\pm\eta^{\PGg}}+\pt^{\PGg}\re^{\pm\eta^{\PGg}})/\sqrt{s}$ and the $+$ and $-$ denote the positive and negative z sides of CMS, respectively.
-Because of the radiation damage to the detector regions closest to the beam, a track reconstruction inefficiency correction varying with $x$ (and hence $\xi$), and growing over time as radiation is accumulated, is introduced.
-The signal search region for this analysis is defined by requiring the $\xigg$ values to pass a tighter selection corresponding to the most efficient area of the CT-PPS detectors.
-In this region, the tracking efficiency in each RP is at least 90\%.
-One inclusive background control region is used in the analysis.
-This control region satisfies the preselection criteria and is given a high efficiency for inclusive diphoton events with the requirement that photons have $\pt>200\GeV$ and $a>0.025$.
-The $\phi$ angle selection suppresses exclusive production, which occurs at small acoplanarity.
+Using the criteria from the elastic selection based on the kinematic features of the two-photon system, which allows a selection from the central detector only, a tighter search can be defined with the detection of scattered protons for elastic production.
+It requires both $\xi_{\PGg\PGg}^{-}$ and $\xi_{\PGg\PGg}^{+}$ to be compatible with the CT-PPS proton $\xi$ acceptance quoted earlier, where $\xigg = (\pt^{\PGg_1}\re^{\pm\eta^{\PGg_1}}+\pt^{\PGg_2}\re^{\pm\eta^{\PGg_2}})/\sqrt{s}$ is calculated from the two-photon system kinematic variables only and the $+$ and $-$ denote the positive and negative z sides of CMS, respectively.
+Because of the radiation damage to the detector regions closest to the beam, the track reconstruction efficiency varies with $x$ (and hence $\xi$), and decreases over time as radiation is accumulated.
+For that reason, the signal search region for this analysis is defined by requiring the two $\xigg$ values to pass a tighter selection corresponding to the most efficient area of the CT-PPS detectors.
+In this region, equivalently noted as ``tight $\xigg$'' in this study, the tracking efficiency in each RP is at least 90\%.